Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 The singer hooted and laughed, Allison giggled, and Julian went red in the face, though Allison felt a little relieved: The drugs were definitely having *some* effect on Xiù, as that was the kind of comment she’d usually be too embarrassed to make.

 Allison, of course, prided herself on being nowhere near as inhibited.
-“Well, it’s kinda hard to avoid it when he’s all the way down your throat---”
+“Well, it’s kinda hard to avoid it when he’s all the way down your throat - ”

 *“Al!”* Julian objected, half laughing, half mortified.